 JVET-L0359 AHG12: Flexible tile partitioning [Y. Yasugi, T. Ikai (Sharp)]

 This contribution is relevant to the tile functionality proposed in JVET-K0155.
 The proposed tile allows to split a picture into flexible partitioning tiles, where the width or height of the unit of tile can be multiplies of 4 (the minimum CU size), 8, 16, 32 and 64, i.e. smaller than CTU.
 By using partial CTUs on the right and bottom edges of each tile, a picture can be divided into tiles of more uniform size and this functionality reportedly helps better load balancing.
 Furthermore, it is also asserted that this feature is useful for 360 video sequences and frame packing sequences since the corresponding tile can fit the arbitrary rectangular face size.
-The authors implemented the proposed tile on VTM-2.0.1 with support of LFCrossTileBoundaryFlag in Adaptive loop filter (ALF) and evaluated the performance.
+The authors implemented the proposed tile on VTM-2.0.1 with support of LFCrossTileBoundaryFlag in adaptive loop filter (ALF) and evaluated the performance.

 The experimental results with this feature (unit=32) reportedly show that luma BD-rate coding losses on average are 0.85% % for All Intra and 1.45% % for Random Access under the common test condition (CTC) for SDR sequences excluding padding data added by CABAC.